paul-thebaud/phpunit-generator/DOCUMENTATION.md

 You must check and complete all tests you generate, including the most basic methods.

-Files to parse must declare __ONE__ class, abstract class, trait or interface to be accept.
+Files to parse must declare __ONE__ class, abstract class, trait or interface to be accepted.

 ### Basic usage

-You can go to [Example folder](example/) to see concrete examples.
+You can go to [Examples folder](examples/) to see concrete examples.

 #### CLI (Command Line Interface)